admiralnlson/castle-falkenstein-fvtt/doc/USERGUIDE.md

 As per FoundryVTT default behaviour, if the ownership level granted to a non-GM player on a character is 'None' (default), then the character does not appear to the player in the Actors tab.

-And here is what happens with higher permission levels:
+And here is what happens with higher ownership levels:

 | Character sheet part | Limited | Observer | Owner  | Host (GM) |
 |----------------------|:-------:|:--------:|:------:|:---------:|